-One idea that Wilson and Byrne advanced as a way to remind civil servants of a sense of duty was that all civil servants throughout the United Kingdom ought to be required to take an Oath of Allegiance to the crown such as was required of the armed forces.
+One idea that Wilson and Byrne advanced as a way to remind civil servants of a sense of duty was that all civil servants throughout the United Kingdom ought to be obliged to take an oath of allegiance to the Crown such as was required of the armed forces.
 This proposal reappeared much later, in 1918, though now with no reference to Ireland.
-Some members of parliament managed to become convinced that British failures on the western front were due to pro-German elements in the civil service either leaking secrets to the German military command or deliberately sabotaging the British war machine.
-The solution was an Oath of Allegiance, which apparently, would reveal the traitors.
+Some MPs, Col McCalmont the Ulster Unionist was prominent, managed to become convinced that British failures on the western front were due to pro-German elements in the civil service either leaking secrets to the German military command or deliberately sabotaging the British war machine.
+Viscount Haldane, because of his admiration for German scholarship, was an early casualty of Unionist xenophobia, being dropped from government in May 1915.
+132 The solution was an oath of allegiance, which, apparently, would reveal the traitors.
 In Ireland this demand for an oath was seen as an attempted 'combing out' of nationalists.
-The oath was avoided where possible, taken with bad grace in most cases, and in a few cases refused outright.
-94 Those who refused were F.X.
-Thunder, David O'Donoghue and E. Cleary in the ILC, Diarmuid O'Hegarty and Michael McDunphy, both Second Division clerks in the DATI, Tom McArdle, a Second Division clerk in the LGB, and P. Cremins and Eamon Duggan in the Post Office.
+The oath was avoided where possible, taken with bad grace in most cases, and in a few cases refused outright.133 Those who refused were F.X.
+Thunder, David O'Donoghue and E. Cleary in the ILC, Diarmuid O'Hegarty and Michael McDunphy, both second division clerks in the DATI, Tom McArdle, a second division clerk in the LGB, and P. Cremins and Eamon Duggan in the Post Office.
 A protest meeting of the 'recusants' was organised but they all remained dismissed.
-95 The newly-organised Assistant Clerks Association (ACA) took up the case of the oath, which they regarded as an encroachment on their civil rights, but failed to organise any significant opposition to it.
+134 The newly organised Assistant Clerks' Association (ACA) took up the case of the oath, which they regarded as an encroachment on their civil rights, but failed to organise any significant opposition to it.
 The ACA continued to financially support dismissed members until they found employment.
-Dismissal for refusing to take the Oath of Allegiance was one of the criteria accepted by the committee for the re-instatement of civil servants, set up by the Free State government under the chairmanship of P.S.
+135 Dismissal for refusing to take the oath of allegiance was one of the criteria accepted by the committee for the reinstatement of civil servants, set up by the Free State government under the chairmanship of P.S.
 O'Hegarty.
 In all fifty-three cases were considered of civil servants who could establish that they had been dismissed for sympathy with or participation in the 1916 rebellion; or for refusing the Oath of Allegiance, or for refusing to join the British armed forces.
-We shall return to this file later, but it is to be noted that none of those actually dismissed in 1918 for refusing to take the oath were amongst those who made an application to the 1923 P.S.
+136 None of those actually dismissed in 1918 for refusing to take the oath were among those who made an application to the 1923 P.S.
 O'Hegarty committee.